AsposeShowcase/Html5_Spreadsheet_Editor_by_Aspose.Cells_for_Java/README.md

 ## Upcoming features

 Aspose.Cells for Java is very rich library and can be used to edit all aspects of an Excel file.
-Spreadsheet Editor is currently using only a small subset of of Aspose.Cells for Java and will expand in future releases.
+Spreadsheet Editor is currently using only a small subset of Aspose.Cells for Java and will expand in future releases.
 Here is a list of some prominent features that are expected in next versions of Spreadsheet Editor.

 * Add and delete columns.
 * Start with an empty spreadsheet.